ros2/rmw_fastrtps/design/service-discovery.md

 * When a response publisher is found, if the remote GUID is found on `pending_matches_`, we are about to complete the discovery for the response topic.
 Remove the entry from `pending_matches_` and move it to `complete_matches_`.
 * In the case of an unmatch, if the remote GUID is found on `complete_matches_`, we are about to have a half-discovery for the response topic.
 Remove the entry from `complete_matches_` and move it to `pending_matches_`.
-* Note that having only the response subscriber matched is not being tracked as pending match, so:
+* Note that having only the response subscriber matched is not being tracked as a pending match, so:
-  * In the case of a match, if the remote GUID is not on `pending_matches_`, it means that either the request subscriber is still umatched or that the remote server does not implement this solution.
+  * In the case of a match, if the remote GUID is not on `pending_matches_`, it means that either the request publisher is still umatched or that the remote server does not implement this solution.
 In either case there is nothing to do.
-  * In the case of an unmatch, if the remote GUID is not on `complete_matches_`, it means that either the request subscriber is umatched and we are about to complete the un-discovery or that the remote server does not implement this solution.
+  * In the case of an unmatch, if the remote GUID is not on `complete_matches_`, it means that either the request publisher is umatched and we are about to complete the un-discovery or that the remote server does not implement this solution.
 In either case there is nothing to do.

 ![ClientListener::OnSubscriptionMatched](service-discovery-images/ClientListener-OnSubscriptionMatched.svg)